 About this site:

 Then, I turned to PHP.
-Starting with the proverbial “Hello World.”, I designed this site from the ground up around a small little CMS core in 2001 that I refined, added features like “BlogTags” before there was a term, “iTuned In”, which would display what I was listening to realtime.
-Lots of worthless little toys all integrated until I finally opted to jettison in 2005 for the sake of sanity.
+Starting with the proverbial “Hello World.”, I designed this site from the ground up around a small little CMS core in 2001 that I refined, added features like “BlogTags” before there was a term for “cloud tags”, “iTuned In”, which would display what I was listening to realtime.
+Basically, just lots of worthless little toys all integrated until I finally opted to jettison in 2005 for the sake of sanity.
+Little did I know that would become the norm.

 With the advent of Mac OS X, I moved to the PowerPC platform, and began porting loved UNIX utilities to the Mac, starting with the infamous XV image manipulation program, and exiting with MacOS X support for DOSBox.

 Through March 2006, I offered these programs I created, as well as the software I “made work on Mac.”
 Sadly, my free time no longer affords this luxury.
+The PPC platform is dead, and PPC utilities, even more so.
 Thus, my site returning to the haphazardly-updated blog phenomenon.
+I still do PHP when work calls for it, but haven’t seen a PPC platform in years.
+I’ll be honest – Sparc (various), PPC, x86, x86_64, ARM – doesn’t matter anymore unless we’re talking about the speed of execution – or whatever the job calls for.